 Posted on

-I still have a dust ball on the stylus after cleaning it
+I always get a dust ball on the stylus

 Hello Mr. B,